miaoli-04/news_scraping_and_topic_identification/README.md

   * scrape_news: Scraping news from the main news page
   * scrape_napp: Scraping the podcast from Not Another Politics Podcast
   * scrap_public_money_pd: Scraping the podcast from Public Money Podcast

+## **Next Steps**
+1. Using lxml to scrape the entire article and build model based on that
+2. Using LLM APIs to predict the relevant policy area